circonus/docs/content/caql/architecture.md

 - Allow deep, customized analysis on individual streams

-- Use syntax, that is intuitive for beginners, yet expressive and concise
+- Use syntax that is intuitive for beginners, yet expressive and concise

 - Drive analytics alerting rules from CAQL statements

-This documents describes some of the engineering decisions and technology choices that we took to realize these goals.
+This document describes some of the engineering decisions and technology choices we made to realize these goals.

 ## Architecture Overview